-Teaching young people about sexual consent is absolutely vital, but how do we go about it?
+Teaching sexual consent is absolutely vital, but how do we go about it?
 Here is some great advice from an expert in the area.

 The vast majority of adults understand the concept of consent.
 For most of us, that understanding is embedded in every sinew of our being.
 It is borne of a deep understanding of respect and empathy and the fact that decisions have consequences.

 Why then do some people not understand consent?
 And if they do understand, why do they ignore what they know?
 They are the outliers.
 They are the people we never want our children to become.
 So what do parents and schools need to teach children to make sure they contribute to a culture of sexual respect?